 - Magnolia Plantation and Gardens in West Ashley is one of the oldest and most popular plantations in the south.
 Many things can be seen on this 70-acre plantation that rests along the Ashley River, so an all-day visit is necessary.
 Old southern Live Oak trees with dripping Spanish moss surround the plantation like beautiful ornaments accenting the bright green lawns, buildings, and gardens.
-Near the entrance is small petting zoo with a few animals including white-tailed deer that love to be fed.
+Near the entrance is a small petting zoo with a few animals including white-tailed deer that love to be fed.
 This area also has several small exhibits.
 The only building that is wheelchair accessible is one of the slave cabins.
-The boat tour is only accessible for those who can leave their wheelchairs and manage one small step.
+The boat tour is only accessible to those who can leave their wheelchairs and manage one small step.
 The open-air train tour has a ramp to one of the cars, though it is not ADA compliant, and one can stay in the wheelchair.
 However, the width and steepness of the ramp as well as the low head clearance of the train car may prevent most power wheelchairs and scooters from access.
 The garden is overall wheelchair accessible.
-At one scenic point it brushes by the Ashley River.
+At one scenic point, it brushes by the Ashley River.
 Some of the pathways are hard-packed dirt at first, but then turn into small rocks and some parts are thick with rocks.
-This terrain can be challenging, plus, the rocks could cause harm some wheels.
+This terrain can be challenging, plus, the rocks could cause harm to some wheels.
 The bridges are all wheelchair accessible, as is the boardwalk at the swamp.
-The swamp was the backdrop to the blockbuster movie the “Swamp Thing.”
+The swamp was the backdrop to the blockbuster movie “Swamp Thing.”